jakeberv/avian_molecular_shifts/BMR/README.md

 estimated via reversible jump MCMC.
 Additional details describing how this script works are provided in the supplementary methods section of our manuscript.
 After performing the analysis, our script includes code to generate a version of Figure 3 in our manuscript.
+The key parameter values we estimate here are summarized in Table S1.

 In the top level directory, we include several files that are accessed by the provided R script: